Updated June 23, 2021

 New reports state that U.S. intelligence had “low to moderate” confidence in a story claiming that Russia offered members of the Taliban bounties in exchange for killing American soldiers, but the Biden administration cited the narrative as one of the reasons Russia should be punished.
 Not only was the Russia bounty story mentioned in the White House “fact sheet” detailing the sanctions but it was also echoed by government officials.

 Say what you will about New York Times journalists, but you can't deny that when they have a bit they stay committed to the bit. pic.twitter.com/ksuwhejIFP

 Despite former President Donald Trump’s insistence in 2020 that the story was “fake news,” corporate media immediately latched onto the narrative and promoted it as fact.
 Many of the same news organizations that peddled the story have yet to walk back their previous coverage.

-Biden Makes Misleading Statements About Gun Delay For 2015 Charleston Shooter
+41: Biden Makes Misleading Statements About Gun Delay for 2015 Charleston Shooter

 “What happened is someone was allowed to get the gun used to kill those innocent people at a church service,” Biden said.
 “If the FBI didn’t complete the background check within three days.
 There was a process.
 If it wasn’t done in three days, according to the Charleston loophole, you get to buy the gun.”

-Biden Insists That Gun Manufacturers Can’t Be Sued
+40: Biden Insists Gun Manufacturers Can’t Be Sued

 Biden insisted during his gun control executive order announcement that gun manufacturers can’t be sued.